-The City Council top priorities going into fiscal year 2012 are economic development and our stormwater system rehabilitation.
+The City Council top priorities going into fiscal year 2013 are economic development and our stormwater system rehabilitation.
 Economic development is guided by the City's Prosperity 2021 plan.
 This plan takes an inside out approach, by strengthening our existing neighborhoods and commercial areas.
 Future funding for these initiatives presents a significant challenge.
 In addition to a number of grants noted below, the City also became a CDBG entitlement community.
 This will provide a regular level of funding to assist with our economic development goals.

 The City stormwater system infrastructure had an expected life of 30 years.
 Much of that infrastructure has met or exceeded its useful life.
-Funding for capital improvements in 2012 is being provided through a combination of property and infrastructure taxes.
-The availability of funds for future year's improvements has yet to be determined.
+Funding for capital improvements in 2013 is being provided through a combination of a stormwater user fees and property taxes.
+A rate adjustment is expected in 2013 to provide funds for future year's improvements.

 The water and sewer utility capital improvements have also been effected by the economy.
-The City will be performing a rate study during fiscal year 2012 to address the capital and operational needs of the utility for the future.
+The City will be performing a rate study during fiscal year 2013 to address the capital and operational needs of the utility for the future.